Mr-Chubz/The-Ultimate-Modpack-II/README.md

 V:1.0

    Anticipated Edits:
-        - Mounted and Armored tags will be implemented as uniques (Update upgrades) 1.1
+        - Mounted and Armored tags will be implemented as uniques (Complete!)
+1.1
-            - Divide armor and mounted experience buildings*
+            - Divide armor and mounted experience buildings
-            - Divide armor and mounted buffs*
+            - Divide armor and mounted buffs
             - Update the upgrade process
         - Stronghold and Chemical Artillery units need an update (Complete!)
 1.01
             - Double checking structures and wonders for identity deprications